nwilliams770/alaska-attack-on-glamtron/README.md

 #### Bonus Features:
 Pending the implementation timeline of the project there are a few features that could add to this project
 - [ ] Multiple levels with increased difficulty (e.g. number of AIs to herd and more erratic paths)
-- [ ] Enemy AIs that can 'destroy' alien AIs to be herded
+- [ ] Enemy AIs that can 'destroy' alien AIs to be alive
 - [ ] Lasergun to for player avatar to destroy Enemy AIs